darklife/darkriscv/README.md

 One interesting fact is that although the *darkriscv* is 3x more efficient when compared with *picorv32*, the last one is more heavly pipelined and can reach a clock 2x faster.
-This means that the *darkriscv* is 1.5x faster than the *picorv32*, but this result is very preliminary and not really so usefull, as long the *darkriscv* is in the very early stage of development.
+This means that the *darkriscv* is 1.5x faster than the *picorv32*, but in limited conditions (use of a small LUT-ram instead of blockRAM).

 As long the motivation around the *darkriscv* is replace some 680x0 and coldfire processors, my target is try keep the performance of ~80MIPS in a Spartan-6 LX4.